CUBRID/cubrid-manual/en/sql/query/hq.rst

-:custom-meta-keywords: start with clause, connect by clause, hierarchical pseudo column, hierarchical query example, hierarchical query function
+:meta-keywords: start with clause, connect by clause, hierarchical pseudo column, hierarchical query example, hierarchical query function
-:custom-meta-description: Hierarchical Query is used to obtain a set of data organized in a hierarchy.
+:meta-description: Hierarchical Query is used to obtain a set of data organized in a hierarchy.
 The START WITH ...
 CONNECT BY clause is used in combination with the SELECT clause in the following form.

 ******************
 Hierarchical Query